rosszurowski/dotfiles/README.md

 # Dotfiles

-These files contain all the preferences for Mac OS X, Bash, and Git that I'm used to.
-To set up a new computer, there's just a couple things you'll need to do.
+Preferences and config for my dev environment.
+A bunch of zsh, Git, and OS X scripts and utilities that I'm used to.

 ## Installation